Irenezs/Notes/Statement.md

-- Python
-- CS Project
 - DnD
-- Enjoy gaming

 - Learning random facts
 -

 I am applying to this apprenticeship for many reasons, and am a good candidate for the position for the following reasons: First and foremost, I enjoy technology in all of its forms, diagnosing issues in my personal computer has always been a relatively fun task to me.
 This has lead to me being fairly adept at solving problems when they occur.

 Relating to this, in my Computer Science A Level, there is a module wherein I must research, plan, develop, and analyse a complete computer program on anything we choose.
 By completing this module, I will develop needed skills for the workplace, such as identifying problems, analysing them, and proposing solutions to them.
-Outside of college, I consume a wide variety of media surrounding tech news and related topics, whicj
+Outside of college, I consume a wide variety of media surrounding tech news and related topics, which develops a foundational understanding of the area surrounding the job.
+This will aid me in my duties at {insert business}, as by understanding what is going on around me, I can better create links and find solutions to problems in the workplace.

+Going outside of the tech sphere, one of my hobbies is to play Dungeons and Dragons, which is a game that promotes a group of people to work together in a tight group